markszabo/markszabo.github.io/_posts/2023-08-06-get-all-repositories-of-an-enterprise-on-github-enterprise-cloud.md

 The goal is to get all current and future organizations and repositories that belong to the enterprise.
 It needs to handle new organizations added without additional configuration.

 So on a high level: we need an identity with enough permissions to access these resources, then use that identity to call an API.
-[Github has a REST API](https://docs.github.com/en/enterprise-cloud@latest/rest/overview/about-githubs-apis?apiVersion=2022-11-28) that looks like it could work.
+[GitHub has a REST API](https://docs.github.com/en/enterprise-cloud@latest/rest/overview/about-githubs-apis?apiVersion=2022-11-28) that looks like it could work.

 # What doesn't work

-While the docs mention [the use-case of machine accounts](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/types-of-github-accounts#:~:text=Tip%3A%20Personal%20accounts%20are%20intended%20for%20humans%2C%20but%20you%20can%20create%20accounts%20to%20automate%20activity%20on%20GitHub%20Enterprise%20Cloud.%20This%20type%20of%20account%20is%20called%20a%20machine%20user.%20For%20example%2C%20you%20can%20create%20a%20machine%20user%20account%20to%20automate%20continuous%20integration%20(CI)%20workflows.) these use licenses, so it is generally recommended [to use Github Apps instead](https://josh-ops.com/posts/github-apps/).
-However Github Apps can [only be installed either on repositories or on organizations](https://docs.github.com/en/enterprise-cloud@latest/apps/using-github-apps/installing-your-own-github-app), so while this could work, it would need to be installed on all new orgs manually (there doesn't seem to be any API that would install Github apps).
+While the docs mention [the use-case of machine accounts](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/types-of-github-accounts#:~:text=Tip%3A%20Personal%20accounts%20are%20intended%20for%20humans%2C%20but%20you%20can%20create%20accounts%20to%20automate%20activity%20on%20GitHub%20Enterprise%20Cloud.%20This%20type%20of%20account%20is%20called%20a%20machine%20user.%20For%20example%2C%20you%20can%20create%20a%20machine%20user%20account%20to%20automate%20continuous%20integration%20(CI)%20workflows.) these use licenses, so it is generally recommended [to use GitHub Apps instead](https://josh-ops.com/posts/github-apps/).
+However GitHub Apps can [only be installed either on repositories or on organizations](https://docs.github.com/en/enterprise-cloud@latest/apps/using-github-apps/installing-your-own-github-app), so while this could work, it would need to be installed on all new orgs manually (there doesn't seem to be any API that would install GitHub apps).
 So we have to use machine accounts.

 Authenticating with a machine account's username and password is [not supported](https://docs.github.com/en/enterprise-cloud@latest/rest/overview/authenticating-to-the-rest-api?apiVersion=2022-11-28#authenticating-with-username-and-password), so we have to use tokens.